code-423n4/2023-04-rubicon-findings/data/CodeFoxInc-Q.md

 ## NC-14 Do not let anyone call the `initialize` function in implementation(logic) contract

 In the upgradeable patterns, UUPS pattern has a vulnerability like this.
-This time the upgradeable pattern is Transparent Proxy, so leave the functions there can be called by anyone cause no problems as far as I know.
+This time the upgradeable pattern is Transparent Proxy, so leave the functions there can be called by anyone cause no big problems as far as I know.

-But leaving the implementation contract’s initializing function which can be called by any random person out there is not a good practice.
+But leaving the implementation contract’s initializing function which can be called by any random person out there is still not a good practice.

 ### Recommendation

-For following the best practice, I recommend add a constructor function into the contract to prevent it from happening.
+For following the best practice, I recommend add a `constructor` function in the contract to prevent it from happening.

 And I also recommend inherit the OpenZeppelin’s `Initializable` contract because it includes `_disableInitializers` function.